3 Days in Mykonos or My (hopefully) Comprehensive Mykonos Itinerary

 The only tiny downside is that the hotel is a little bit of a hike from the city center (Its on a slight hill that is about a 20 -25 minute walk from the Old Port, the Windmills, and Paraportiani Church), but I would still stay there again because the service here was probably the best I have ever had in my life.

-***If Aeolos Hotel is not for you, I would suggest booking a hotel or hostel near Mykonos Town since that is where most of the restaurants and tourist attractions are.
+***If Aeolos Hotel is not for you and you’re wondering where to stay in Mykonos, I would suggest booking a hotel or hostel near Mykonos Town since that is where most of the restaurants and tourist attractions are.
 Find the perfect hotel with booking.com below.
-You can also check out couch surfing, which is a great way to find economical accommodations.
-Check out this article for tips on how to couch surf.

 How to Get to (or from) the Airport or Port